-- Conveying relevant information when an image fails to load
+- Convey relevant information when an image fails to load

-Including alt-text improves accessibility for the visually impaired by making it possible for screen-readers to describe an image, as well as its purpose.
+Including alt-text improves ease of use and accessibility for the visually impaired by making it possible for screen-readers to describe an image, as well as its purpose.
 Alt-text also caters to those who have disabled image display in their web browser settings as a matter of preference.

-Alt-text also makes it possible for search engines to crawl your website, index images and provide the context necessary to improve your rank.
+Alt-text also makes it possible for search engines to crawl your website, make an image index and provide the context necessary to improve your rank.

 How does alt-text affect SEO?

 In response to online queries, Google's search engine results pages display as many image results as text-based ones.
 So, images have the potential to be a highly fertile source of organic traffic.

 Descriptive alt-text can quickly transform the images on your page into hyperlinked search results that draw people to your site.

 In addition, despite great advances in voice search technology, AI often struggles to identify image context.
 Search engines instead discern meaning from the text associated to an image - the file name, alt-tags and image title or caption.
 From this, it calculates the image’s relevance to your content and topic clusters.